+- Bullying

+- Harassment

+- Hazing

 - Emotional Misconduct

 - Physical Misconduct

 - Sexual Misconduct, including Child Sexual Abuse

-All forms of misconduct are intolerable and in direct conflict with Vertical Adventures' ideals.
+All forms of misconduct are intolerable and in direct conflict with 5.Life's ideals.
 Misconduct may damage an athlete's psychological well-being; athletes who have been mistreated experience social embarrassment, emotional turmoil, psychological scars, loss of self-esteem.
 There are also negative impacts on family, friends and the sport.
 Misconduct often hurts an athlete's competitive performance and may cause him or her to drop out of the activity entirely.

-Vertical Adventures is committed to the safety of athletes and participants involved in climbing.
-Vertical Adventures uses this handbook as a resource to guide the development, implementation and internal review of the Individual Protection Policies and Procedures in our corporation.
+5.Life is committed to the safety of athletes and participants involved in climbing.
+5.Life uses this handbook as a resource to guide the development, implementation and internal review of the Individual Protection Policies and Procedures in our corporation.
 This handbook includes both youth and adult.